-Orange might just be the prettiest regional centre in NSW.
+Situated on Wiradjuri land in the central west of NSW, Orange might just be the prettiest regional centre around.
 It has fine heritage architecture, a mild, high-elevation (863m) climate and just enough going on to make it a great place to visit, or live.
 Certainly, there's something different about the people who've chosen to call Orange home: they seem happier than most folks from other cities and towns!
-Driving down the residential streets radiating from downtown, one could be mistaken for thinking you'd arrived in Melbourne's classier eastern suburbs.

 There might be pears, apples and stone fruit aplenty in the surrounding orchards, and it is encircled by vineyards, but it just so happens the town was named not after the citrus, but after the Dutch Prince William of Orange.
 Now a city, Orange has become a convivial, fast-growing regional centre with a booming food-and-wine scene.

-The Mitchell Highway is effectively Orange's main drag, where it is called Summer St.
+The Mitchell Hwy is effectively Orange's main drag, where it is called Summer St.